neooriginal/neooriginal/README.md

 Here are some projects I have worked on:
 - [Project 1](https://github.com/Neotastisch/AIRadio): AI Radio using Gemini.
 - [Project 2](https://github.com/Neotastisch/AHDA): AHDA: Interactive Digital Assistant which can control your Computer
+- [Project 3](https://github.com/Neotastisch/AWBA): AWBA: Autonomous Web Browsing Assistant which can control your browser on its own

 ### Check out my repositories
 Don't miss out on my latest repositories and contributions.
 Check them out on my GitHub profile!